-Because of overlapped processing, multiple errors can occur (e.g., a hardware error and an erroneous control word).
-The driver will return the status associated with the earliest transaction that caused an error condition.
-Thus, at the user interface, the driver will appear to execute all conversions sequentially.
+Because of overlapped processing, multiple errors can occur (for example, a hardware error and an erroneous control word).
+The driver returns the status associated with the earliest transaction that caused an error condition.
+Thus, at the user interface, the driver appears to execute all conversions sequentially.